bertt/gitlab-ci-training/README.md

 ### 3.3 Job

-Jobs are smalles units which can be executed by Gitlab CI.
+Jobs are smallest units which can be executed by Gitlab CI.
 Here are samples of common job configurations.

 Jobs are top level object in Gitlab CI YAML files instead of [few keywords](https://docs.gitlab.com/ce/ci/yaml/README.html#unavailable-names-for-jobs).
 Keywords are: `image`, `services`, `stages`, `types`, `before_script`, `after_script`, `variables`, `cache`